No results for ""

 The Erlang SDK uses an SDK key

 The Erlang SDK uses an SDK key.
-Your environment's SDK key is available in the Projects tab of your Account settings page.
+Keys are specific to each project and environment.
+They are available from the Environments list for each project.
 To learn more about key types, read Keys.

 This code sample shows you how to pass custom parameters when the client starts with the Options map parameter.
 The code in this example turns off streaming, so the SDK connects to LaunchDarkly through polling.